Financial-Times/dotcom-page-kit/packages/dotcom-ui-shell/README.md

 # @financial-times/dotcom-ui-shell

 This package provides a skeleton HTML document structure for the user-facing applications which comprise FT.com.
-It includes all of the things you can't see as well as setting up our [core branding](#core-branding).
+It includes all of the things you can't see.
 The shell can render metadata, output dehydrated data, load stylesheets and bootstrap client-side JavaScript.

 ## Getting started